📥 Response

 CBOR

-CBOR unmarshals the response body into v
+CBOR unmarshal the response body into v using CBOR decoding.

 func (r *Response) CBOR(v any) error